micmejia/bible-dump/NKJV/Genesis/Gen 44.md

 ###### 1
-And he commanded [^a]the steward of his house, saying, "Fill the men's sacks with food, as much as they can carry, and put each man's money in the mouth of his sack.
+And he commanded the steward of his house, saying, "Fill the men's sacks with food, as much as they can carry, and put each man's money in the mouth of his sack.

 ###### 2
 Also put my cup, the silver cup, in the mouth of the sack of the youngest, and his grain money."
 So he did according to the word that Joseph had spoken.